-The California High-Speed Rail Authority (CHSRA) is a funding partner for the PCEP and proposes to operate in blended service with Caltrain in the PCEP corridor in the future.
+The California High-Speed Rail Authority (CHSRA) is a funding-partner for the PCEP and proposes to operate in blended service with Caltrain in the PCEP corridor in the future.
 The JPB has relocated some OCS poles to permit future curve-straightening by the CHSRA without impacting the electrification system.
 Straightening of some curves will allow the CHSRA to achieve higher operating speeds.
 All costs associated with the pole relocation work will be paid for by the CHSRA.
 Representatives of the CHSRA are now participating regularly in a variety of PCEP meetings.
 The JPB has prepared a Project Remediation Plan for the CHSRA; the plan is a requirement of the funding agreement between the parties.
-The plan has been reviewed by the CHSRA and appropriate portions of the plan are being incorporated into the FTA requested Recovery Plan which will be submitted in March 2022.
+The plan has been reviewed by the CHSRA and appropriate portions of the plan are being incorporated into the FTA requested Recovery Plan which was submitted to the FTA on April 1, 2022.